alexeyraspopov/react-warehouse/README.md

 Represents a resource instance that is passed from parent component to child that later suspends.
 The usage is optional since necessary hooks are typed.
-Explicit usage is needed when a component's annotation is required
+Explicit usage is needed when a component's annotation is required.

 ```javascript
 import { useResourceValue } from 'react-warehouse';